-Twitter is like this micro library of stuff wandering around for the finding.
+Twitter is like this micro-library of stuff wandering around for the finding.
 Share the stuff you find (in moderation).
 Being a resource to others is a great way to find common ground to talk about, kick around ideas, or open up new dialogue.

 9. Have some personality.

-The reason things like chat have always been so popular is because you can talk with real, live people over a computer.
+The reason things like chat have always been so popular is that you can talk with real, live people over a computer.
 How cool is that!
 No crazy phone bills, you can talk to several people at once, and it’s fun to pick out the individual personalities, find the people who like the things you do, talk away about everything from work to life to the movie you just saw and hated.

 Twitter is just the new version of chat.
 We didn’t want people in our AOL chat rooms selling us their “Make Money Online” course, either.
-With exception I’m sure, we don’t love them in our Twitter stream.
+With the exception I’m sure, we don’t love them in our Twitter stream.
 We just want to talk and get to know one another.
 Open doors.
 Find affinities.
 It’s really pretty simple at its core, but man do we try to make it way too complicated.